klahnakoski/Block-Scoped-Exception-Handlers/README.md

         post_processing()  # SQLException caught, but not Exception

-In these cases, a whole new block is being defined.
+In these cases, the main block is being partitioned.
 Here is the same in legit Python:

     def process_todo(todo):
         pre_processing()  # no exception handling

         try:
             processing()  # Exceptions caught
         except SQLException, e:  # covers all lines from here to beginning of next except statement raise Exception("Not expected") from e
         except Exception, e:   # catches other exception types raise Exception("Oh dear!") from e

         try:
             post_processing()  # SQLException caught, but not Exception
         except SQLException, e:  # covers a lines to end of method raise Exception("Happens, sometimes") from e

 Other Thoughts
 --------------

 I only propose this for replacing `try` blocks that have no `else` or `finally` clause.
 I am not limiting my proposal to exception chaining; Anything allowed in `except` clause would be allowed.

+Q&A
+---

 ### Postscript `except` Clause?

-I could propose adding `except` clauses to each of the major statement types (def, for, if, with, etc…).  which would make the example look like:
+`except` clauses could be added to each of the major statement types (def, for, if, with, etc…).  which would make the example look like:

     def process_todo(todo):
         with Timer("todo processing"):